nesimer/advent-of-code-2024/README.md

 # advent-of-code-2024

-All my implementations of [Avent of Code challenges 2024](https://adventofcode.com/2024):
+All my implementations of [Avent of Code days 2024](https://adventofcode.com/2024):

-- [1/12](1/main.ts) - ⭐⭐ - compute distance and similarity between two number lists
+- [1/12](days/1/main.ts) - ⭐⭐ - compute distance and similarity between two number lists
+- [2/12](days/2/main.ts) - ⭐⭐ - count safe or dampened safe report in a list of them (a report is a number list)

 ## Commands